Global Oil Production Conflicts with Climate Goals, Report Finds

-Governments around the world plan to produce more than four times as much fossil fuels by 2050 as what is considered reasonable to keep global warming below 1.5 degrees.
+Governments around the world are planning to produce more than four times as much fossil fuels by 2050 as is deemed reasonable to keep global warming below 1.5 degrees.

 That the world's countries continue to invest in and produce fossil fuels is alarming, according to the researchers behind the report.